Paediatric First Aid Level 3

 - with suspected head and spinal injuries.

 - with conditions effecting the eyes, ears and nose.

 - with an acute medical condition or sudden illness.

-- who is experiencing the effects of extreme heat and cold.
+- who is experiencing extremes of body temperatures.

 - with anaphylaxis.

 The course will be delivered through a flexible approach to teaching considering the learners speed and abilities, in learning style, to make the learning experience more interesting and enjoyable.
 This helps stimulate learning and maximise theological knowledge and practical application.
 The tutor will use work books, PowerPoint presentations, group discussions, practical activities, role play and question and answer sessions.